-TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD COMMITTEE OF THE WHOLE MEETING FEBRUARY 14, 2017
+TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD POLICY COMMITTEE MEETING FEBRUARY 14, 2017

-TITLE: ASSESSMENT, EVALUATION, REPORTING AND HOMEWORK POLICY NO. 301.10
+TITLE: FOR RECOMMENDATION TO COMMITTEE OF THE WHOLE ASSESSMENT, EVALUATION, REPORTING AND HOMEWORK POLICY NO. 301.10

-THAT the Committee of the Whole recommend that the Niagara Catholic District School Board approve the Assessment, Evaluation, Reporting and Homework Policy No. 301.10, as presented.
+THAT the Policy Committee recommend to the Committee of the Whole approval of the Assessment, Evaluation, Reporting and Homework Policy No. 301.10, as presented.

-Prepared by: Presented by: Recommended by: Date: Lee Ann Forsyth-Sells, Superintendent of Education Policy Committee Policy Committee February 14, 2017
+Prepared by: Lee Ann Forsyth-Sells, Superintendent of EducationPresented by: Lee Ann Forsyth-Sells, Superintendent of EducationDate: February 14, 2017